 What is the best way to bring out the cultural and social transformation of the western civilization over a period of 50 years?
 If you are a watch marker, you create a line drawing inspiration from the changes.
 Jean Dunand is now all set to bring back the glorious period from 1880-1930in a collection called the Palace.
 It picks up its external inspiration from the Eiffel Tower.
-The path of the watch hands draw references from the 1903 “Milwaukee Mile” racing circuit, while the winding mechanism and Tourbillon are a homage to Charlie Chaplin’s classic film, Modern Times or the industrial revolution.
+The watch hands’ path draws references from the 1903 “Milwaukee Mile” racing circuit, while the winding mechanism and Tourbillon are a homage to Charlie Chaplin’s classic film, Modern Times or the industrial revolution.

-The chronograph has 38 x 36.4 mm dial dimension and 703 part including 53 jewels.
-The watch comes with a 72-hour Power reserve along with GMT indicator for second time zone and 30meters of water resistance.
+The chronograph has 38 x 36.4 mm dial dimensions and 703 parts, including 53 jewels.
+The watch comes with a 72-hour power reserve and GMT indicator for the second time zone and 30meters of water resistance.
 The casbande is crafted in titanium with a bezel-caseback-lugs set in 18k red gold or white gold, set inside with sapphire crystal cases.